hpylieva/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - You can first turn off dropout (set `keep_prob = 1.0`), run gradient checking and then turn on dropout again.
 - Run gradient checking at random initialization and train the network for a while maybe there's a bug which can be seen when w's and b's become larger (further from 0) and can't be seen on the first iteration (when w's and b's are very small).

+### Notes prom programming assignments
+- In general, *initializing all the weights to zero* results in the network **failing to break symmetry**.
+This means that every neuron in each layer will learn the same thing, and you might as well be training a neural network with $n^{[l]}=1$ for every layer, and the network is no more powerful than a linear classifier such as logistic regression.

+- If we initialize our weights to large random values (scaled by \*10) and your biases to zeros, then the next is observed:       - The cost starts very high.
+This is because with large random-valued weights, the last activation (sigmoid) outputs results that are very close to 0 or 1 for some examples, and when it gets that example wrong it incurs a very high loss for that example.
+Indeed, when  log(a[3])=log(0)log⁡(a[3])=log⁡(0) , the loss goes to infinity.
+      - Poor initialization can lead to vanishing/exploding gradients, which also slows down the optimization algorithm.
+      - If you train this network longer you will see better results, but initializing with overly large random numbers slows down the optimization.

+- "He Initialization"; this is named for the first author of He et al., 2015.
+(If you have heard of "Xavier initialization", this is similar except Xavier initialization uses a scaling factor for the weights $W^{[l]}$ of `sqrt(1./layers_dims[l-1])` where He initialization would use `sqrt(2./layers_dims[l-1])`.).
+The model with He initialization separates the blue and the red dots very well in a small number of iterations.

 ### Initialization summary

 - The weights W<sup>[l]</sup> should be initialized randomly to break symmetry